MorgueMorg/Flutter-FHome-Inai/README.md

 <h1 align="center"> FHome </h1>

 <p align="center"> FHome was conceived as a platform for home baking, with the ability to post your products and buy someone else's, as well as to connect baking vendors.
 It is essentially the equivalent of a mobile e-commerce app.
-It is still in development. [eng](https://github.com/MorgueMorg/Flutter-FHome-Inai/tree/fhome/eng) / [rus](https://github.com/MorgueMorg/Flutter-FHome-Inai/tree/fhome/rus) versions </p>
+It is still in development. </p>

+* Full English version - https://github.com/MorgueMorg/Flutter-FHome-Inai/tree/fhome/eng (second branch)
+* Full Russian version - https://github.com/MorgueMorg/Flutter-FHome-Inai/tree/fhome/rus (third branch)

 <h2 align="center"> Preview </h2>